Slovene Partisans: Background

 During World War II, Nazi Germany and Hungary annexed northern areas (brown and dark green areas, respectively), while Fascist Italy annexed the vertically hashed black area (solid black western part being annexed by Italy already with the Treaty of Rapallo).
 After 1943, Germany occupied the Italian-annexed area.

 After World War I ended in 1918, the Slovene-settled territory partially fell under the rule of the neighboring states of Italy, Austria, and Hungary.
 Slovenes there were subjected to policies of forced assimilation.

 On 6 April 1941, Yugoslavia was invaded by the Axis powers.
 Slovenia was divided among the Axis powers: Italy annexed southern Slovenia and Ljubljana, Nazi Germany took northern and eastern Slovenia, and Hungary annexed the Prekmurje region.
 Some villages in Lower Carniola were annexed by the Independent State of Croatia.

 The Nazis started a policy of violent Germanisation.
 In the frame of their plan for the ethnic cleansing of Slovene territory, tens of thousands of Slovenes were resettled or chased away, imprisoned, or transported to labor, internment and extermination camps.
 The majority of Slovene victims of the Axis authorities were from the regions annexed by the Germans, i.e. Lower Styria, Upper Carniola, Central Sava Valley, and Slovenian Carinthia.

 The Italian policy in the Province of Ljubljana gave Slovenes cultural autonomy, however the Fascist system was systematically introduced.
 After the establishment of the Liberation Front, the violence against the Slovene civil population in the zone escalated and easily matched the German.
 The province was subjected to brutal repression.
 Alongside summary executions, the burning of houses and villages, hostage-taking and hostage executions, the Province of Ljubljana saw the deportation of 25,000 people, which equaled 7.5% of the total population, to different concentration camps.

+Rise of Communist Movement

+The Communist Party of Slovenia (KPS) was founded on April 26, 1937, as the first autonomous regional branch of the Communist Party of Yugoslavia (KPJ) operating under the latter's central directives from Belgrade.
+The establishment followed KPJ's 1934 decision to organize national subunits, with Edvard Kardelj, a Slovenian communist active since the 1920s, playing a leading role in its formation and ideological orientation.
+As an illegal entity in the Kingdom of Yugoslavia where communist parties had been outlawed since the 1921 Obrana Zakona (Law for the Protection of the State) the KPS conducted clandestine activities aimed at subverting the monarchical regime.